2021 Legislative Resolutions

 Supports the authority to levy a combination of property taxes and income surtaxes to pay the indebtedness.

-Supports legislation to clarify that revenue bonds do not count toward a 5 percent statutory debt limit.
+Supports legislation to clarify that revenue bonds do not count toward a 5% statutory debt limit.

 Supports providing the flexibility to expand educational opportunities and choices for students and families.
 Educational options must remain under the sole authority of locally elected school boards charged with representing community interests and accountability.
 IASB supports efforts including:

-- Establishment or use of on-line schools or classes.
+- Establishment or use of online schools or classes while maintaining per pupil funding.